 Your photo library holds all your photos, albums, slideshows, and print projects.
 If your photo library is large, and you want to free up storage space on your Mac, you can move your photo library to an external drive.

 Before following these steps, you should back up your photo library using Time Machine or by manually copying the library to an external storage device.

-Move the photo library to an external drive
+Move your Photos library to an external storage device

-- If you're using Photos, you'll need to designate this library as the System Photo Library so that you can use it with the Media Browser in other apps or with iCloud Photo Library.
+- If you use iCloud Photo Library, you'll need to designate this library as the System Photo Library so that you can use it with the Media Browser in other apps or with iCloud Photo Library.

 Keep these things in mind when you select a different photo library:

-- When you designate a new System Photo Library (as in step 4 above) and turn iCloud Photo Library on again, the photos and videos on your Mac will merge with those you've already uploaded to iCloud Photo Library.
+- When you designate a new System Photo Library and turn iCloud Photo Library on again, the photos and videos on your Mac will merge with those you've already uploaded to iCloud Photo Library.

-- Photos or iPhoto will continue to use the same library until you repeat the above steps to select a different one.
+- Photos will continue to use the same library until you repeat the above steps to select a different one.

 - Only one user can have a shared photo library open.
 If another user tries to open it, an alert message appears that says the library is already in use.
 You'll need to quit Photos from the first user account before the next user will be able to view or edit this library.

 - If you're using iCloud Photo Library, you can't share the Photos library between user accounts.
 Sharing the library between user accounts is only available if you don't use iCloud Photo Library.